How your Pledge Impacts Ministry: Worship

 Is my pledge a binding contract?

 No, a pledge is a statement of intent, not a contract.
 It’s an estimate of giving, made in good faith.
 It’s not like paying a tax, membership dues, or a mortgage.
-If at anytime during the year, your finances change where you cannot maintain your pledge, just simply advise the church bookkeeper that you wish to modify your pledge.
+If your finances change where you cannot maintain your pledge, just simply advise the church bookkeeper that you wish to modify your pledge.
 And, if your financial situation improves, increasing your pledge is always available!